Appealing a decision

 District Court has instructions for appeals and some forms including the Notice of Appeal and the Designation of Record.

-Additional information about appealing a small claims decision is available from:
+Information about appealing a small claims decision:

 Appeals from Superior Court to the Court of Appeals